teticio/llama-squad/README.md

 ## Masked Causal Language Modeling

 Alternatively, we can provide a multi-turn prompt with the following instructions:
 1) Use the following context to answer the question.
+Think step by step and explain your reasoning.
 2) Extract the minimal span word for word from the context that best answers the question.
 3) Now give the answer in JSON format as follows.